 The debate will not be honest, it will be driven by personal goals and agendas and being right will be more important than finding the right solution.
 Worse than all that, without everyone participating in an honest debate, the dreaded consensus issue raises its ugly head.
 More on this in a bit.

-When the trust does finally exist, as described here, you will discover the power of good conflict.
+When the trust does finally exist, you will discover the power of good conflict.

 The Power of Good Conflict

 This type of conversation takes the form of passionate, unfiltered debate about tough issues without anything being taken as personal.
 If you don’t agree, you speak up, because that’s what this team does.
 If you have a serious difference of opinion, you get it on the table, because you know — even if its wrong — everyone will listen and take it seriously.
 You aren’t afraid to get in someone’s face if they are not participating or if they missed a deadline, because you all trust each other and know it’s all business.
 Nobody lets it get personal.

 The Fear of Conflict

 We humans are conditioned all our lives to avoid conflict.
 We’ve all heard the phrase, “Go along to get along,” meaning go with the flow, avoid conflict and everyone lives in harmony.
 Be nice to people, the golden rule…you get the idea.

 The result of this lifetime training to avoid conflict creates a serious hesitation to say what you are really thinking when discussing something in a meeting.
 “Well, I don’t agree but I know she will blow up if I say anything…”; or, “Last time I disagreed with him he got really insulting.”
 Much easier to just not say anything.
 You just hang back and listen, because it’s the safe comfortable way and you know nobody will call you on it.